Debris found during search for missing F-35 fighter jet in South Carolina

 The pilot, whose name hasn’t been released, parachuted to safety into a North Charleston neighborhood at around 2 p.m.
 Sunday.
 He was taken to a hospital, where he was in stable condition, Marines Maj.
 Melanie Salinas said Sunday.

 Cpl.
-Christian Cortez, a Marine with the 2nd Marine Aircraft Wing, said there was a mishap involving an F-35B Lightning II jet and that the search was ongoing Monday.
+Christian Cortez, a Marine with the 2nd Marine Aircraft Wing, said there was a mishap involving an F-35B Lightning II jet.
 Exactly what happened was under investigation, he said.

-Based on the missing plane’s location and trajectory, the search was focused on Lake Moultrie and Lake Marion, said Senior Master Sgt.
-Heather Stanton at Joint Base Charleston.
-Both lakes are north of North Charleston.
+On Monday, the Marine Corps issued a service-wide stand-down for all aviation units, both in and out of the U.S., The Hill reports.
+The two-day pause was issued by Marine Corps acting commandant Gen. Eric Smith after three aviation “mishaps” within the last two months — the F-35’s disappearance, a deadly F-18 crash near San Diego last month, and an MV-22B Osprey crash in Australia that killed three Marines and injured 20 other military personnel.

 The Associated Press contributed to this report.